pulumi/registry/themes/default/content/registry/packages/azure-quickstart-acr-geo-replication/installation-configuration.md

 ---
-title: Pulumi Azure Quickstart ACR Geo Replicated
+title: Azure Quickstart ACR Geo Replicated
 meta_desc: Information on how to set up credentials to use the Azure Quickstart ACR Geo Replicated Registry component.
 layout: installation
 ---